 To make chromium write a .dmp file, run it like

 To make Chromium write crash dumps, no additional work is needed.
 To test it, a renderer process can be triggered to crash by visiting “about:crash”, or for real fun, a browser process crash can be triggered by visiting “about:inducebrowsercrashforrealz”.
 The crash dump file is stored in ~/Library/Application Support/Chromium/Crashpad/completed.

 $ ls -l ~/Library/Application\ Support/Chromium/Crashpad/completed

-When a Chrome process crashes, Breakpad springs into action by gathering information about the exception state, callstacks, stack memory, and loaded modules.
+When a Chrome process crashes, Breakpad or Crashpad springs into action by gathering information about the exception state, callstacks, stack memory, and loaded modules.
 It takes all of this information and puts it into a minidump file.
 This minidump is then HTTP POST uploaded to Google, along with some metadata.
 The metadata contains information like Chrome version, OS name and version, and crash keys.